Trivivium/devops-2k20/report/REPORT.md

 _TODO - current state of our system, results of static analysis and code quality assessment, add security assessment too_

-## Conclusion and evaluation
+## Evaluation

 Here we list some of our biggest issues, lessons we have learned, overall takeaways as well as some minor mistakes we had made that caused us troubles and inconveniences.

 **Containerization (Docker) Evaluation** We would probably prefer having a more powerful host for the containers in the future.
 If we had to scale vertically it